Photo On A CV: Should You Include One & Where To Put It

 And remember: always preview your CV on a phone and computer before sending.
 What looks good in Word can look completely different on someone else’s screen.

-For more help, check out our guide to what a good CV looks like.
+For more help, check out our guide to what a good CV looks like and a typical CV structure.

 Safe, professional fonts like Arial, Calibri or Helvetica work well.
 They’re widely accepted and easy to read.